-The Signs of an Addiction
+The Signs of a Painkiller Addiction

 Once someone develops a painkiller addiction, they need more and more of the same drug to achieve the same effect.
 Their body has a habit of taking a certain amount already, so it requires that same level to feel normal.
 If the individual suddenly stops using, they may quickly develop withdrawal symptoms.